Students investigate how Centennial Parklands is managed as a shared public space that must balance recreation, conservation and sustainability.

 -

-Managing a park – field observation survey: Students investigate key zones of Centennial Parklands (Grand Drive, picnic areas, wetlands, sports fields) to identify management strategies such as pathways, signage, fencing, habitat protection, waste systems, access routes and shared-use planning.
+Change over time: Students investigate key zones of Centennial Parklands (Grand Drive, picnic areas, wetlands, sports fields) to identify management strategies such as pathways, signage, fencing, habitat protection, waste systems, access routes and shared-use planning.
 Students record observations using sketches, tallies and short notes to identify potential management challenges.

 -